 - Shovel small loads of snow at a time to reduce the effort.

 - Avoid tossing snow.
-Instead, walk towards the area where you deposit the snow and then discard it calmly.
+Instead, walk towards where you deposit the snow and discard it calmly.

 - If you must throw snow, don’t twist your body.
 A step towards the area you want to throw and throw the snow when your feet are facing that area.